Frank Wagner

 (1931-1996)

-Born on Long Island, Frank Wagner was a long-time New York City illustrator who, late in his career, became known for marine painting.
+Frank H. Wagner was born and lived his childhood in Brightwaters, NY close to one of the many bays on the South Shore of Long Island.
+He was a long-time New York City illustrator who, late in his career, became known for marine painting.
 He trained on a scholarship at the Pennsylvania Academy of the Fine Arts and at Pratt Institute in New York.
 This education was followed by a European Fellowship Grant by the Leopold Schepp Foundation for postgraduate work at the Rijksmuseum School in Amsterdam, Holland.
+Returning to the U.S. in his mid- twenties, he became an illustrator in New York City and then in a Detroit studio.
+As an illustrator, he used that varied experience in illustrating for various airlines, auto manufacturers, and publishers.

 In 1994, he moved to England and was invited by the Royal Exchange Art Gallery in London to exhibit in three one-man shows.
 The Royal Engineers commissioned his last major work, which was officially presented to their Patron H.R.H. the Duke of Edinburgh in May 1996.